Table of Contents

 If you love crunchy, savory snacks like tacos dorados or chicken samosas, you’ll adore Chamorro empanadas.
 Let’s get cooking!

-How to Make Chamorro Empanadas
+How to Make Chamorro Empanada Recipe

 Quick Overview

-Key Ingredients for Chamorro Empanadas
+Key Ingredients for Chamorro Empanada Recipe

 - For the Dough: